 Emergency Renovation Operation

-An unplanned renovation resulting from a sudden, unexpected event that, if not immediately attended to, presents a safety or public health hazard, may damage equipment, or imposes unreasonable financial burden.
+An unplanned renovation resulting from a sudden, unexpected event that, if not immediately attended to, presents a safety or public health hazard, may damage equipment, or imposes an unreasonable financial burden.
 This term includes operations necessitated by nonroutine failures of equipment.
 Please contact the District to acquire information regarding projects that may be subject to emergency renovation operations.

 Notification

 A notification is a written notice submitted to the District for renovations/TI or demolitions subject to the NESHAP notification requirements.
 Notifications must state the starting and completion date of the asbestos removal work, location of the site, the names of operators or asbestos removal contractors, methods of removal and the amount of asbestos, and whether the operation is a demolition or renovation.
 Notifications must be submitted with the survey, and all appropriate fees, to be considered valid.
+Include/ reference project when sending in checks.

 What is asbestos?